 This article is for Instructors.
 Click here for the student article.

-System requirements for Stimulus Activities
+System requirements for Stimulus assignments

-Stimulus Activities require your browser to process two video streams simultaneously: playback of the stimulus video and the recorded submission.
+Stimulus assignments require your browser to process two video streams simultaneously: playback of the stimulus video and the recorded submission.
 While this is easily accomplished by current generation computers, older ones may struggle to smoothly render both the stimulus and the recording at the same time.
 The primary constraints are video processing power, system memory, and CPU horsepower in addition to internet connection speed.
-In general, having a dedicated video card and relatively recent processor will provide the best results.
+In general, having a dedicated video card and a relatively recent processor will provide the best results.

 If your computer is struggling to keep up with both videos simultaneously, some options are: